 Facts & Figures

-MSU ranks first nationally in Department of Energy, and combined Department of Energy and National Science Foundation, expenditures.
+MSU ranks first nationally in Department of Energy, and second nationally in combined Department of Energy and National Science Foundation, expenditures.

 Funding for externally sponsored programs comes primarily from federal agencies, state agencies, industry, associations, and foundations.
 Competitive internal grants programs and Facilities and Administrative (F&A) cost return also support research.
 Funds for conducting research are generally awarded in multi-year contracts or grants, therefore the amount recorded as received each year may not reflect the research being done in that year.

 For additional facts and figures about the MSU research enterprise, or statistics about the university, please review the Data Digest or Planning Profile Summary, produced by the the Office of Planning and Budgets.